 “There were several important criteria we looked at.
-First, we wanted an adaptable platform with a flexible architecture that would enable us to easily build our own front end.
+First, we wanted an adaptable platform with a flexible content services architecture that would enable us to easily build our own front end.
 It was also important to us that the vendor was on the leading edge when it came to leveraging modern and innovative technologies.
 The ideal solution would also enable us to ‘reuse and repurpose’ content as well as provide internal indexing to ensure a single source of truth.
 In addition, we very much wanted to move away from the ‘per user’ license model.”

 “Infosys played a key role in identifying the future landscape, helping us deploy the solution, and in taking care of ABN AMRO’s very specific needs.?